 Professional Artist Certificate

 If you already have a graduate degree, you may also choose to pursue a Professional Artist Certificate.
 This post-master’s program is designed to advance your career potential as a young professional flutist.
-If you are interested in independent studies offered through this program, you are encouraged to propose a one or two-year course of study that is tailored to your interests and experience.
+If you are interested in independent studies offered through this program, you are encouraged to propose a one-year course of study that is tailored to your interests and experience.

 Your time at UNCSA will prepare you to embrace a broad range of possibilities after graduation.
 Alumni of the woodwind program occupy positions throughout the United States as performers, educators, studio players and arts administrators.